Sparse approximation of triangular transports. Part I: the finite dimensional case: Introduction

 Knowledge of the analyticity domain of $T$ allows to prove exponential convergence of polynomial approximations: Assume for the moment that $T:[-1,1]\to [-1,1]$ admits an analytic extension to the complex disc with radius $r>1$ and center $0\in\C$.
 Then $T(x)=\sum_{k\in\N}\frac{d^k}{dy^k} T(y)|_{y=0} \frac{x^k}{k!}$ for $x\in [-1,1]$, and the $k$th Taylor coefficient can be bounded with Cauchy's integral formula by $C r^{-k}$.
 This implies that the $n$th Taylor polynomial uniformly approximates $T$ on $[-1,1]$ with error $O(r^{-n})=O(\exp(-\log(r)n))$.
 Thus $r$ determines the rate of exponential convergence.

-The above construction of the transport can be generalized to the Knothe--Rosenblatt transport $T:[-1,1]^d\to [-1,1]^d$ for $d\in\N$.
-We will determine an analyticity domain for each component $T_k$ of $T=(T_k)_{k=1}^d$, however, not in the shape of a polydisc, but as a polyellipse containing $[-1,1]^k$.
-The reason is that analyticity of $f_\measi$ and $f_\measii$ does not imply the existence of such a polydisc, but it implies the existence of a suitable polyellipse.
+The above construction of the transport can be generalized to the KR transport $T:[-1,1]^d\to [-1,1]^d$ for $d\in\N$.
+We will determine an analyticity domain for each component $T_k$ of $T=(T_k)_{k=1}^d$: not in the shape of a polydisc, but rather as a {pill-shaped set} containing $[-1,1]^k$.
+The reason is that analyticity of $f_\measi$ and $f_\measii$ does not imply the existence of a polydisc, but does imply the existence of {such pill-shaped domains}.
 Instead of Taylor expansions, one can then prove exponential convergence of Legendre expansions.
 Rather than approximating $T$ with Legendre polynomials, we introduce a correction guaranteeing our approximation $\tilde T:[-1,1]^d\to [-1,1]^d$ to be bijective.
 This results in a rational function $\tilde T$.
 Using existing theory for ReLU networks, we also deduce a ReLU approximation result.
-Finally, most of the above will be adapted to accommodate the infinite dimensional case $d=\infty$.